MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/support-policies.md

 ## Supported version policy

-AKS on Azure Stack HCI versions are expressed as w.z.y.zzzz, where w is the major version, x is the minor version, y is the patch version, and zzzz is the build of the specific version  following Semantic Versioning terminology.
+AKS on Azure Stack HCI versions are expressed (following Semantic Versioning terminology) as *w.z.y.zzzz*, where *w* is the major version, *x* is the minor version, *y* is the patch version, and *zzzz* is the build of the specific version.

 AKS on Azure Stack HCI maintains upgrade support for the three most recent [releases](https://github.com/Azure/aks-hci/releases).

 Kubernetes versions in AKS on Azure Stack HCI follow the [Kubernetes version policy](https://kubernetes.io/releases/version-skew-policy/).
 For details on the supported Kubernetes Versions see [Supported Kubernetes Versions](./supported-kubernetes-versions.md).

-To keep your AKS on Azure Stack HCI environment in a supported state, it's recommended to always stay within a 30 day window of the latest release and not fall behind more than 60 days from the latest update.
+To keep your AKS on Azure Stack HCI environment in a supported state, it's recommended to always stay within a 30 day window of the latest release, and not to let your installation lapse more than 60 days from the latest update.

 After 120 days Microsoft can't guarantee that older versions of AKS on Azure Stack HCI are still available on the release servers for download and scale operations, upgrades, reinstallations and other operation in the cluster will start to fail requiring a redeployment of the AKS on Azure Stack HCI environment with the latest version.